To enable Imply Hybrid (formerly Imply Cloud) Auth for your organization, contact your Imply account representative.

 john123and leave firstName and lastName empty, the fullName mapper saves

 cnin LDAP.
 When you later enter

-John Doefor firstName and lastName, the fullName mapper will update LDAP
+John Doefor firstName and lastName, the fullName mapper updates LDAP

 cnto the value

-John Doe, as a fall back to the username will not be needed anymore.
+John Doe, because a fallback to the username will not be needed anymore.

 Hardcoded Attribute Mapper

 This mapper adds a hard coded attribute value to each Imply user linked with LDAP.